borjanStojchev/everybody-codes/README.md

 - 🌐 A **.NET 9 Web API** that exposes camera data retrieved from a CSV file.
 - 🗺️ An **Angular Web application** that displays cameras on a map and distributes them based on predefined rules.

+## Search Functionality in Angular App
+- The Angular frontend provides a user interface to perform searches
+- Input field with debounce to limit request frequency
+- Map updates dynamically to show search results
 ---

 ## 📁 Project Structure